guilbaults/ct_tsm/README.md

 Run `lhsmtool_cmd` and send HSM requests with the various `lfs hsm_*` commands.

 ## Robinhood database access
-This tool will also check in the robinhood SOFT_RM table to grab the UUID of a deleted file.
+This tool will also check in the robinhood SOFT_RM_DELAYED table to grab the UUID of a deleted file.
 This is required to support the lhsm_remove policy of robinhood to clean the tape backend after a file was deleted from lustre.

+The SOFT_RM_DELAYED table and its associated trigger need to be created manually using the content of `soft_rm_delayed.sql`.
+The content of that table is not currently cleaned automatically.